Museum Center (Baku)

-The Museum Centre of the Ministry of Culture and Tourism of the Republic of Azerbaijan is a building located in Baku, Azerbaijan near Boulevard.
+The Museum Center of the Ministry of Culture and Tourism of the Republic of Azerbaijan is a building located in Baku, Azerbaijan near Boulevard.
 The classical and conceptual art exhibitions of modern Azerbaijan, anniversary and personal exhibitions of famous artists, debut creativity of new artists are demonstrated here.

-The Museum Centre of the Ministry of Culture and Tourism of the Republic of Azerbaijan includes:
+The Museum Center of the Ministry of Culture and Tourism of the Republic of Azerbaijan includes: